Wirecloud/wirecloud/docs/source/platform/devel/testing.rst

 .........................................................

-Before running the seleniun test, you must copy wirecloud /tests/ezweb-data folder into /var/ezweb-data and provide the test gadget code through a HTTP server in http://localhost:8001/.
+Before running the seleniun test, you must copy wirecloud /tests/ezweb-data folder into /var/ezweb-data and provide the test widget code through a HTTP server in http://localhost:8001/.

-A very easy way for having a HTTP server for the gadgets is executing:
+A very easy way for having a HTTP server for the widgets is executing:
 .. code-block:: bash

     $ cd tests/ezweb-data/gadgets